dakshayh/Final-Year-Project/README.md

-# Final-Year-Project
+# Similarity Search On encrypted Data on Cloud

-Similarity Search On encrypted Data on Cloud
+Implementing Locality Sensitive Hashing in Private Cloud